PEI Architects: Notable projects

-The two brothers collaborated on designing the new chancery building for the Embassy of the People's Republic of China in Washington, D.C.
+The firm collaborated on designing the new chancery building for the Embassy of the People's Republic of China in Washington, D.C.
 According to C. C. Pei, the firm received about $4 million for its work in overseeing the design of the Chinese Embassy.
 Other major collaborative projects, also involving their father, included the design of the Bank of China Head Office building in Beijing; the Macau Science Center; and the Suzhou Museum.
 In designing the Suzhou Museum, both Chien Chung and Li Chung Pei were closely involved with their father in selecting every rock and tree used in the gardens.
 While I. M. Pei designed the Museum of Islamic Art in Doha, Qatar, Pei Partnership Architects worked with Qatar Museums Authority (QMA) landscape architects on the adjacent 70 acre Museum of Islamic Art Park.

-Projects led by Didi Pei for Pei Partnership Architects have included the Ronald Reagan UCLA Medical Center, which was done in collaboration with Perkins+Will.
+Projects led by Didi Pei for Pei Partnership Architects have included the Ronald Reagan UCLA Medical Center, which was done in collaboration with Perkins&Will.
 He also led the design of the United States National Slavery Museum in Fredericksburg, Virginia, after the firm was appointed by the former governor of Virginia, Douglas Wilder; as of As of December 2022 the museum remains unbuilt.
 Since founding PPA, Sandi Pei led projects including the Industrial and Commercial Bank of China headquarters in Beijing, and The Centurion, the firm's first ground-up building in New York City.

 PEI Architects has also undertaken large-scale urban development projects in the U.S., Mexico, China, Indonesia, and Singapore.
 In 2009, Pei Partnership Architects received the AIA/ALA Library Building Award for its design of the Guanajuato State Library in Léon, Mexico, the first of several new cultural buildings that were part of the Centro Cultural Guanajuato masterplan prepared by the firm.

 Unique eco-conscious projects undertaken by Pei Partnership Architects have included the Beijing Xingdebao BMW 5S dealership, designed to consume 30 percent less energy than other buildings of its size, using gardens with wind turbines, solar and photovoltaic panels, and geothermal energy systems.